 Beatriz Osorio, PRYT, E-RYT, RYT has been practcing yoga for more than 14 years.
 She has practiced different styles of yoga: Shivananda, Integral, Vinyasa, Asthanga, Anusara, Viniyoga, Parayoga.
 An injury to her Sacrum iliac catalyzed her interest in the scientific studies of Anatomy and Physiology.
 She then integrated those studies with the Holistic approach of Phoenix Rising Yoga Therapy.
 Along with the yoga therapy studies she put together a yoga program for Back Pain, which helped her clients and students explore alternatives to drugs and surgery to relieve from back conditions.
 In 2007 she started working in adaptive yoga programs for Arthritis, MS, Fibromyalgia.
-These programs led to the creation of classes: Yoga for Seniors, Chair Yoga and Restorative Yoga.
-Currently Beatriz is working for the Medical Wellness Center at the University of Miami teaching therapeutic and restorative modalities.
-She works with private clients and delivery classes and workshops in therapeutic and adaptive yoga.
+These programs led to the creation of classes: Yoga for Seniors, Yoga for Arthritis and Limited Mobility, Chair Yoga and Restorative Yoga.
+Currently Beatriz is studying Yoga as Medicine, The Art & Science of Yoga Therapy with Timothy McCall, M.D

 Melanie de Marchena,RYT, With a Master Degree in Child Psychology Melanie began her early career as Psychology Instructor at Broward Community College.
 After nine years of teaching adults about Child Development, she shifted her attention to teaching children through early parent-infant program at Miami-Dade College.
 Melanie discovered yoga as a way of bringing a deep sense of relaxation to body and mind.
 The deep sense of relaxation that she gained from the very first class kept her coming back on almost daily basis.
 She considers her new found flexibility, lowered blood pressure, increased vitality and euphoria as only the side effects of her practice.
 Melanie decided to become a yoga teacher.
 She completed her Yoga Teacher training at Prana Yoga Studio.
 The application of yoga to Psychology took her to be trained as a LifeForce Yoga Practitioner, a practice intentionally designed to manage the mood through the use of asana, pranayama, meditative practices, and sound mantra.
 Melanie is also trained at the Duke Integrative Center for Medicine in teaching Therapeutic Yoga for Seniors.